-Meghan Markle's Look On Christmas 2018 At Sandringham Is A Darker Turn From Her Look Last Year
+Meghan Markle's Super Sleek Outfit On Christmas At Sandringham Is So Different From Her Look Last Year

 Royal watchers have become so accustomed to Meghan Markle serving looks on the reg', and it's truly hard to believe that this is her first holiday season as an actual royal.
 It's true, though, that the Duchess of Sussex will enjoy her first royal gift exchange (I'm just assuming that's something they do, TBH) while everyone else patiently wait to see Meghan Markle's look on Christmas 2018.
 She's always sporting some chic styles — and now, even some cute new updos! — so I knew it was going to be a good one, but I didn't expect her to look so.
 Dang.
 Great.
 Whoever her royal stylist is deserves a big, huge, royal raise, IMHO.